asadm/asadm.github.io/README.md

 ## Running Site Locally

 - Install NodeJS if you don't have it already
-- Install Yarn by running `npm install -g yarn`
 - Clone this repo.
-- `cd` and run `yarn install` in this repo's folder.
+- `cd` and run `npm install` in this repo's folder.
-- Run `yarn dev` to start the server locally.
+- Run `npm run dev` to start the server locally.

 ## Publishing to your own site